pnuu/fmiopendata/README.md

                                   "endtime=2020-07-07T12:05:00Z"])
 ```

-The structure of the returned `MultiPont` class is
+The structure of the returned `MultiPoint` class is

 ```python